 Network security is an immense help to private individuals and corporations when it is followed correctly.
-It complements endpoint security because it also helps strengthen network security in the long run.
-Network security is an organization’s strategy that ensures the security of its assets including all network traffic are secure.
+It complements endpoint EDR security because it also helps strengthen network security in the long run.
+Network security is an organization’s strategy that ensures the security of its assets including all network traffic is secure.

 To assist you in better understanding this topic we have put together a short list of the different types of networks in use today, and how they are used.
 This is where your network security fundamentals start.